Calipers: Digital caliper

-A popular refinement replaces the analog dial with an electronic display that shows the reading as a numeric value.
-Rather than a rack and pinion, these calipers use a linear encoder.
-Most digital calipers can be switched between centimeters or millimeters, and inches.
+Rather than a rack and pinion, digital calipers use a linear encoder.
+A liquid-crystal display shows the measurement, which often can switch units between millimeters and fractional or decimal inches.
 All provide for zeroing the display at any point along the slide, allowing the same sort of differential measurements as with the dial caliper.
 Digital calipers may contain a "reading hold" feature, allowing the reading of dimensions after use in awkward locations where the display cannot be seen.
+Like analog calipers, the slide of many digital calipers can be locked using a lever or screw.